Why Does a Litigation Response Plan Matter?

-Without a clear, strategic litigation readiness and response plan, you run more than the risk of scrambling in a panic to react to a threat.
-You risk losing evidence in that mad rush, resulting in monetary and evidentiary spoliation sanctions that can cripple your case — and decimate your budget.
+Without a clear, strategic litigation readiness plan, you run more than the risk of scrambling in a panic to react to a litigation threat.
+You risk losing evidence in that mad rush, resulting in monetary and evidentiary spoliation sanctions that can hinder your case — and decimate your budget.

 By developing a strong plan and consistently executing on it, you can dramatically improve your litigation outcomes, while reducing expenses and accelerating resolution timelines.
 You’ll save time and money while lowering your risks and diminishing stress and concern across your entire organization.

-In order to avoid costly discovery mistakes and duplicative work, legal teams should play an active role in developing a standard response plan that improves consistency and efficiency while mitigating risks.
+In order to avoid costly discovery mistakes and duplicative work, legal teams should play an active role in developing a standard response plan.s.
 For example, develop standard protocols for electronically stored information (ESI) and clearly communicate those expectations to your organization on a consistent schedule.

 Start by documenting your ESI protocols, including drafting standard stipulations for use in your discovery responses.
 Consider building standard ediscovery playbooks that articulate your preferred practices for different data types and sources.
 What triggers a duty to preserve, and how are legal holds triggered and managed throughout the discovery lifecycle?
 What collection strategies and technologies do you have in place?
 What repositories or data sources are considered more costly or burdensome, and how can you avoid using them?
 What are your procedures for kicking off new ediscovery projects, including forming your response team, orienting outside counsel, and establishing case-specific review protocols?

-Automate your legal hold process with Legal Hold Pro to reduce the time it takes you to issue legal holds, the time it takes custodians to acknowledge their preservation obligations, and the likelihood that critical data will be spoliated.
+Automate your legal hold process with ZDiscovery to reduce the time it takes you to issue legal holds, the time it takes custodians to acknowledge their preservation obligations, and the likelihood that critical data will be spoliated.

 Cybersecurity and privacy concerns should also be incorporated to ensure appropriate controls are in place with any downstream providers and ultimately with requesting parties.